MatthewKazan/3D-lidar-slam/README.md

 ## The iPhone app
 The iPhone app is in the lidar directory, its written in Swift and uses the ARKit library to capture pointclouds.
 The app uploads each scan to ROS2 via the rosbridge suite.
-This app is mostly a prototype and is not meant to look pretty.
-- Use the **Set IP** button to set the IP address of the computer running ROS2.
 - Use the **Start Scanning** button to start the scan.
 The app will start capturing pointclouds and sending them to ROS2.
 - Use the **Stop Scanning** button to stop the scan.
 The app will stop capturing pointclouds.
+- In the top right corner, tap the **Menu** button to open the a sidebar menu.
-- Use the **Clear DB** button to reset the global map.
+  - Use the **Reset** button to reset the global map.
 This will clear all pointclouds stored in the ROS2 nodes or topics fully resetting the system.
-- Use the **Save Map** button to save the global map to a rosbag file.
+  - Use the **Save Global Map** button to save the global map to a rosbag file.
-- Use the **Save Inputs** button to save each scan the app captures to a rosbag file.
-Use this when working on processing algorithms to test on the same input data repeatedly.
+  - Use the **Start/Stop Saving Inputs** button to start/stop saving each scan the app captures to a rosbag file.
+Helpful for testing different algorithms on the same input data.
-Tap this button again to stop saving inputs.

-To save multiple global maps use the save map button then reset the system using the clear db button.
-This will save the global map to a rosbag file and reset the system so the next global map will save to a different file name.
+  - Use the **Select an Algorithm** button to select the point cloud registration algorithm to use for the SLAM system.
+  - Use the **Select a Descriptor Fn** button to select the descriptor to use for the loop closure detection.
+  - Use the **Edit Other Parameters** button to edit any other parameters for the SLAM system.
+This includes the voxel size, and the number of keyframes to use for loop closure detection.

 ---